charannanduri/ChicagoLMap/README.md

 - 15-second auto-refresh for latest train positions
 - Interactive map with train markers

+## Known Issues

+*   **Orange and Pink Lines:** Fetching data for the Orange (`Org`) and Pink (`Pink`) lines is currently unreliable due to inconsistencies in how the CTA API names these routes in the response XML versus the required request parameters.
+The `cta_data.py` script attempts to handle this, but it may not always succeed.

 ## Setup and Installation

 1. Clone this repository